 The third base is made up of chiseled stones, while last but not least, the fourth platform is made up of polished white marbles.
 The final platform depicts the success of the Pakistan Movement.

-5. Shalamar Gardens (1642)
+5. Shalamar Gardens:

+The Shalamar Gardens are located in Lahore, Pakistan.
+This is one of the most famous places to visit in Lahore as a traveler or Tourister.
 The construction of The Shalamar Gardens began in 1641.
-The construction was reign under the Mughal Emperor Shah Jahan.
-The construction works were completed in 1642 after just one year of the beginning of the construction.
+The structure was reign under the Mughal Emperor Shah Jahan.
+The construction works were completed in 1642, after just one year of the beginning of the construction.

 In 1981 the Shalamar Gardens were listed as a UNESCO World Heritage Site as they embody Mughal garden design at the apogee of its development.